Roman Mars (RM): This is 99% Invisible. I’m Roman Mars.

 BW: Dick Larson studies the mathematical and psychological models of queuing systems.

 RL: Unfortunately, often times too many queues on a day to day basis.

 BW: Dr. Queue is able to put his professional knowledge to work everywhere he goes.

 RL: I have my own ways through supermarkets, but particularly if you have to go to the deli counter and get a number?
 You RUN to the deli counter as soon as you go to the supermarket and get your number and then you start walking around and doing your regular shopping and you watch the numbers drop down.
 And as soon as it gets close to yours, then you go back.
 So that’s a queue that’s been avoided because it’s a queue within a queue.
 So I have little ideas like this.

 BW: Dr. Queue hates waiting in line as much as you and I do.
 But he does respect the well-designed queue.

-RL: The Machievellian experts of queue design are people are Disney World and the Disney properties.
-They mastered the idea that people can be happy waiting forty minutes in line for a four minute ride.
+RL: The Machiavellian experts of queue design are people are Disney World and the Disney properties.
+They mastered the idea that people can be happy waiting forty minutes in line for a four-minute ride.
 I think it’s fantastic.

 BW: Disney is very serious about queue design.

 RL: They employ about eighteen or so operations researchers.
 They call them “Imagineers”

 BW: These Imagineers have mastered the golden rules of queue design.